-Since the fourth century, the Church has celebrated Advent, which comes from a Latin word that means “coming” or “arrival.”
-We observe Advent the four weeks before Christmas as we prepare for Jesus’ coming—celebrating His first coming and anticipating His second coming!
-Advent is our invitation to let Jesus’ first coming shape our daily and weekly schedule as we wait for Christmas Day to arrive.
-It is also a time to consider how we long for his return, as well as how we see him coming in the present as we wait.
+Since the fourth century, the Church has celebrated Advent, which comes from a Latin word meaning “coming” or “arrival.”
+We observe Advent the four weeks before Christmas as we prepare for Jesus’ coming—celebrating his first coming and anticipating his Second Coming.
+Advent allows Jesus’ first coming to shape our daily lives as we anticipate Christmas Day.
+It is also a time to consider how we long for his return and the various ways we see him coming into the present age as we wait.

 How do I use this guide?

 We hope this guide serves as a helpful companion through this sacred season.
 Use it as an individual, family, or life group to accompany the sermon series “Starlight: A Journey Toward Christmas.”
 If you miss a service, watch the weekly sermon here.
 We’ve included questions for you to ponder, a practice to help you live out what you are hearing, and a prayer for the week.
 You’ll also find music to lead you into a deeper place of intimacy with Christ.

 May Jesus be the light that guides you on your journey this Advent and Christmas season.